How to keep your bike running at its best

 It does not sound straightforward, and it is not.
 You will need a lock ring which will be inserted into the top of the cassette and also a chain whip, which holds the cassette in place.
 An adjustable wrench is also needed to grasp the lock ring and work it against the chain whip to remove the cassette.
 Get a good bicycle repair book with diagrams to help you understand the process.

 For all Bicycle Repairs and Maintenance

-Use a bike repair stand to hold your bike solid and at an elevated level while you work on it or clean it.
-This makes things a great deal easier and is important for the health of your bike.
-Simply turning your bike upside down with a makeshift stand at home will put unnecessary pressure on your bike's components and not provide much stability.
-Make sure you get a quality home mechanic repair stand or you could end up with something flimsy which loses the point of having a stand in the first place.
+Use a bike repair stand to hold your bike stable and at an elevated level while you work on it or clean it.
+This makes things a great deal easier and is vital for the health of your bike.
+Turning your bike upside down with a makeshift stand at home will put unnecessary pressure on your bike's components and not provide much stability.
+Make sure you get a quality home mechanic repair stand, or you could end up with something flimsy which loses the point of having a stand in the first place.

-Other necessary tools for most repairs which you may already own are your basic flat and Phillips screwdrivers, pliers and long nose pliers.
+Other necessary tools for most repairs that you may already own are your flat and Phillips screwdrivers, pliers and long nose pliers.